AutoRubric: Rubric-Based Generative Rewards for Faithful Multimodal Reasoning: Method

 To improve reasoning performance, the model is instructed to generate a token sequence that contains intermediate reasoning steps with the final answer:

 where the trace $s_{i,1:T_i}$ jointly encodes the reasoning process and ends with the final answer $\hat{a}_i$.

-\paragraph{Group Relative Policy Optimization.} To optimize the policy model, we adopt Group Relative Policy Optimization (GRPO), a variant of PPO that eliminates the need for a separately trained value function.
-Instead of estimating returns through a critic model, GRPO exploits relative comparisons among multiple sampled responses for the same query, leading to a lightweight and stable training procedure.
+\paragraph{Group Relative Policy Optimization.} We adopt Group Relative Policy Optimization (GRPO) to optimize the policy model.
+GRPO is a variant of PPO that removes the need for a separately trained value function, and instead relies on relative comparisons among multiple responses sampled for the same query.
+This design yields a lightweight and stable training procedure.